The Top 5 Countries to Visit for Amazing Vegetarian Cuisine

 One of the most satisfying and eye-opening elements of travelling the world, has got to be sampling the fantastic array of cuisines unique to each far flung area of the globe.
 As a vegetarian, however, you can sometimes find yourself limited for options.
 Anything from religion and tradition, to personal ethics and available resources, can have an influence on a nation’s eating habits; and whereas vegetarianism is prevalent in some countries, it is near to non-existent in others.

 We know there’s nothing worse than having to live on a bland diet of chips and salad while on holiday, so in recognition of National Vegetarian Week, we’ve come up with a list of veggie-friendly travel destinations, that are guaranteed to satisfy your palette, as well as your wanderlust.
+For a foodie who loves to discover new flavours; explore the array of vegetarian meal options available around the world.

 Renowned for producing some of the most flavoursome food in the world, you can’t quite beat vegetarian Indian cuisine.
 In fact, with between 20 – 40% of the country’s population following a vegetarian lifestyle (the single biggest population of vegetarians in the world) due to religious and cultural beliefs, you certainly won’t feel alone in embracing the meat-free way.